hexzoner/final-project-be/README.md

 ## Overview

 SnapTask is a versatile SaaS platform that uses QR code technology to streamline task management for businesses and households.
-This repository contains the frontend code for SnapTask, built using React, Vite, and Tailwind CSS.
+This repository contains the backend code for SnapTask.
 The platform provides a comprehensive admin dashboard for managing tasks, users, and areas, while also offering a mobile-friendly interface for staff to easily interact with tasks.

 ## Features